 Are you a leader?

-Of course looking through the reams of material on leadership and the disparate styles, personalities etc may leave a reader in a spin thinking well what’s best for me, the team and my business?
-Clearly, leadership is partly in the eye of the beholder, we all see leaders differently both good and bad.
-Moreover, we may be inclined to overestimate the impact of the leader particularly when performance is either good or bad.
-Generally, employees take the credit when things go well and the leader gets panned when things don’t go so well.
-One style of leadership or personality type will not make you a great leader and perhaps we need to focus our attention on how the leader is perceived rather than allowing us to just look at the leader?
+Of course, looking through the reams of material on leadership and the disparate styles, personalities, etc., may leave a reader in a spin, thinking well what’s best for me, the team and my business?
+Clearly, leadership is partly in the eye of the beholder; we all see leaders differently, both good and bad.
+Moreover, we may be inclined to overestimate the impact of the leader, particularly when performance is either good or bad.
+Generally, employees take the credit when things go well, and the leader gets panned when things don’t go so well.
+One style of leadership or personality type will not make you a great leader, and perhaps we need to focus our attention on how the leader is perceived rather than allowing us to just looking at the leader.

 Measuring up